 Online Course Development

-The purpose of this section of the CETL website is to provide guidance, reference materials, and resources to aid WSSU faculty and administrators interested in building online courses.
+The purpose of this section of the CETL website is to aid WSSU faculty and administrators interested in building online courses.
 CETL initiates a call for online course development applications in the Fall and Spring semesters of each academic year.
-Please ensure that all the required signatures are obtained and submitted via PDF to email@example.com or via fax to (336)750–8690.
-Late or incomplete applications will not be considered.
+Please ensure that all the required signatures are obtained and submitted via PDF to firstname.lastname@example.org or via fax to (336)750–8690.
+Applications will be accepted on a rolling basis.

 Creating an Online Course

 In this section, tools to evaluate instructor preparation for engagement in online learning and the application process for course development will be outlined.
 Teaching online necessitates a unique set of skills for the professor.
 Please review The Ten Crucial Roles of the Online Instructor for a summary.
 Utilize Penn State’s brief survey to assess instructor readiness for online teaching prior to the decision to engage in online course development and teaching.

 Strategic discussions about course conceptualization (determining learning goals, objectives, outcomes, and assessment methods) and how the course fits with current distance learning program/discipline offerings, should occur at the departmental level prior to application submission to CETL.

 - The course must be approved through Academic Standards and Curriculum Committee (ASCC).

 - The course will not need additional ASCC approval for online offering if it has been approved for face-to-face offering.

 - The faculty member developing the course is responsible for identifying an expert content reviewer who is a subject-matter expert preferably with some experience with online or hybrid teaching.